Humbly Homemade

 Easy Fermented Rye Bread without Sourdough

-Now it's also important to note that while there's very little hands-on time, this is by no means a "quick" recipe.
+Now while there's very little hands-on time, this is by no means a "quick" bread.
 In fact, traditional Danish rye bread is often fermented for up to 24 hours, letting those tangy flavors deepen.
-We’re speeding up the fermentation process to half that time by using active dry yeast (no sourdough needed!)
+But I cut that fermentation in half to 12 hours by using active dry yeast (no sourdough needed!)

-Growing up in Germany, we’d visit Denmark which was just to the north.
-And as a kid, I'd often bypass the rye loaves and barrel straight for the chocolate-filled breads.
-But now that I'm older, I much prefer the cozy comfort of a hefty slice of rye bread with seeds.
+Growing up in Germany, we visited Denmark to the north several times, and I'd often bypass the rye loaves and head straight for sweeter breads.
+But now that I'm older, I much prefer the cozy comfort of a slice of rye bread with seeds.
+Better late than never, right?

 Bowls of rye flour, sunflower seeds, salt, and steel cut oats next to molasses in a jar.